Last Updated on: 18th October 2024, 01:49 pm

 If you’re visiting Death Valley in summer and are interested in hiking Telescope Peak, be sure to have adequate time left over after Racetrack Playa so that you can make it out to the remote Mahogany Campground.

 WHERE TO STAY: For the next day of this Death Valley itinerary, we recommend trying one of the park’s epic long hikes.
-Where you should stay this night largely depends on which hike you plan to do, which should in turn be based on which season you’re visiting in.
+Where you should stay the night before largely depends on which hike you plan to do, which should in turn be based on which season you’re visiting in.

 If you’re visiting in summer, don’t miss the chance to hike Telescope Peak.
 And for that, you’ll want to spend the night at the Mahogany Campground, about a two-hour drive from Furnace Creek.